0xPolygonMiden/miden-base/docs/architecture/transaction.md

 - **Foreign account data (optional)**: Any foreign account data accessed during a `Transaction`, whether private or public, must be available beforehand.
 There is no need to know the full account storage, but the data necessary for the `Transaction`, e.g., the key/value pair that is read and the corresponding storage root.

-> **Info**
->
-> - Usually, notes that are consumed in a `Transaction` must be recorded on-chain in order for the `Transaction` to succeed.
-However, Miden supports **ephemeral notes** which are notes that can be consumed in a `Transaction` before being registered on-chain.
-For example, one can build a sub-second order book by allowing its traders to build faster transactions that depend on each other and are being validated or erased in batches.
->
-> - There is no nullifier check during a `Transaction`.
-Nullifiers are checked by the Miden operator during `Transaction` verification.
-So at the local level, there is "double spending."
-If a note was already spent, i.e. there exists a nullifier for that note, the block producer would never include the `Transaction` as it would make the block invalid.

 ### Flow

 1. **Prologue**